Emmotes/ic_spoilers/docs/donaar.md

     "id": 2572,
     "flavour_text": "",
     "description": {
-        "desc": "Every second, $source targets the Champion that has lost the most health (on a percentage basis), giving them a healing buff that lasts for $duration seconds, and heals for $amount HP every second (stacks by resetting the time)"
+        "desc": "Every second, Donaar heals the champion who has lost the most health for $amount health over 10 seconds (1 immediate tick + 10 more ticks each second thereafter).
+If he targets a champion who already has this effect, it refreshes the duration to 10 seconds, but doesn't immediately tick again."
     },
     "effect_keys": [
         {